-Dividend yield is the annual dividend payments per share expressed as a percentage of that share’s current price.
-It is a commonly used financial ratio which can give you an idea of how much future income you can expect to earn in the form of dividends, based on your current investment.
+A dividend yield is the annual dividend payments per share expressed as a percentage of that share's current price.
+It is a commonly used financial ratio that can give you an idea of how much future income you can expect to earn in the form of dividends based on your current investment.

 Technically, a dividend yield calculated using a share's prior dividend payments is called a 'trailing dividend yield' as it uses historical (or trailing) dividend information as the basis for the calculation.

-Trailing dividend yields can quickly become outdated, particularly if a company has recently made a change to its dividend policy.
-To get around this problem, some market analysts will also calculate a ‘forward dividend yield’, which is based on their forecasts of dividend payments expected over the coming year.
+Trailing dividend yields can quickly become outdated, particularly if a company has recently changed its dividend policy.
+To get around this problem, some market analysts will also calculate a 'forward dividend yield' based on their forecasts of dividend payments expected over the coming year.

 It's important to keep in mind that a share's dividend yield is not set in stone.
 It can potentially change a lot over time in response to fluctuations in the share price and changes in the issuing company's dividend policy.

 However, the dividend yield can still be a very helpful metric to use when you're trying to work out whether a company's shares are fairly priced and meet your income needs.

 Dividends are just one component of a share's total rate of return — the other is changes in the share price.
 For example, if you purchased a share worth $100 that had a dividend yield of 5% and its price increased to $110 after one year, you would gain 10% from the price appreciation, plus the 5% dividend yield, for a total annual return of 15%.